-It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
-Your vehicle can roll.
-Do not leave your vehicle when the engine is running unless you have to.
+It can be dangerous to get out of the vehicle if the automatic transmission shift lever is not fully in P (Park) with the parking brake firmly set.
+The vehicle can roll.
+Do not leave the vehicle when the engine is running unless you have to.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to PARK (P).
+To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).

-Follow the proper steps to be sure your vehicle will not move.
-See Shifting Into PARK (P) on page 2-27.
+Follow the proper steps to be sure the vehicle will not move.
+See Shifting Into Park on page 2-29.

-If you are pulling a trailer, see Towing a Trailer on page 4-28.
+If parking on a hill and pulling a trailer, see Towing a Trailer on page 4-27.